zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

     hearts and minds.
 His gifts are real life-changing stories of transformation, cautionary tales, and actionable insights leading to sustainable work and life success.
+  quote: >-
-  quote: '"Barry wins hearts and minds with his incredible energy and wisdom."'
+    "Barry wins hearts and minds with his incredible energy and wisdom sharing real-life stories of transformation."
   name: TRANSFORMATIVE CHANGE AGENT
   button:
     enable: true